JakubW88/blog/app/themes/hugo-clarity/README.md

 ### Hooks

-Clarity provides some hooks for adding code on a page.
+All4forCloud provides some hooks for adding code on a page.

 If you need to add some code (CSS import, HTML meta or similar) to the head section on every page, add a partial to your project: